samuelhbne/vpn-launchpad/README.md

 ## Connect to the VPN server via Shadowsocks from mobile devices:
-Both "vlp build" and "vlp status --qrcode" print QR code as well as the shadowsocks URI.
+Both "vlp build" and "vlp status --with-qrcode" print QR code as well as the shadowsocks URI.
 Scanning this QR code from Shadowsocks compatible mobile apps ([Shadowrocket](https://itunes.apple.com/au/app/shadowrocket/id932747118) for iOS or [Shadowsocks](https://github.com/shadowsocks/shadowsocks-android/releases) for Android etc.) will gives you a new connection entry named VLP-shadowsocks.
 Connect and Enjoy please.
 ![QR code example](https://github.com/samuelhbne/vpn-launchpad/blob/master/images/qr.png)

 All credits to [qrcode-terminal](https://www.npmjs.com/package/qrcode-terminal)